empathy-mp3/Wayward-Witches/cryptic_hints.md

 - *Don't be too hard on yourself* (superfid (C64): increase `death_link_amnesty`) [hint by Deathclaw99!]

 ## time
-- *for some reason, they decided to add these to a mod of this game, but they add instead of subtracting. like, why? there's no visual indication that it should be like that, and yet, they just added it! for fun! why?* (Caesius (Marble Blast): "Time Travel (-5s)")
+- *for some reason, they decided to add these to a mod of this game, but they add it instead of stopping it. like, why? there's no visual indication that it should be like that, and yet, they just added it! why?* (Caesius (Marble Blast): "Time Travel (-5s)")
 - *it adds a little complexity to speedrunning.* (Caesius (Marble Blast): "Time Travel (-5s)")
 - *take a funnel, put it upside down, and put a right side up funnel on top of it.* (Caesius (TS): "Max Sand")
 - *whoa, slow down! we've got plenty of time.* (Sylsko (TS): Max Sand)